symbiote-library/silversocial/README.md

 > ## **IMPORTANT**

-> This project is no longer maintained, and has been superceded by the [ba-sis](https://github.com/silverstripe-australia/silverstripe-ba-sis/) module.
+> This project has been superceded by the [ba-sis](https://github.com/silverstripe-australia/silverstripe-ba-sis/) module, and is no longer maintained.

 # SilverTwit